 This parameter only appears when the Data Bit parameter is set to a 7-bit data word length.
+Parity is automatically NO if dRLR is set for 8 bit.
 Set the parity bit to match that of the other serial equipment on the serial link.
 The meter ignores parity when receiving data and sets the parity bit for outgoing data.
-If parity is set to \mathbb{N} , an additional stop bit is used to force the frame size to 10 bits.
+If parity is set to ND, an additional stop bit is used to force the frame size to 10 bits.